Print-Ready Files

 To ensure your file is ready for press and other online printing services, follow these guidelines for print-ready files:

 • All of your images should be high resolution.
-We recommend images are 300 PPI for small format projects like booklets, cards or brochures, and 150 PPI for large format projects like custom signs and banners.
+We recommend images are 300 dots per inch (DPI) for small format projects like booklets, cards or brochures, and 150 pixels per inch (PPI) for large format projects like custom signs and banners.

 • Make sure your print-ready files use CMYK colors for the most accurate comparison between what you see on your screen and what is produced with the press.